How to Add More Storage to Your Kitchen DesignApril 12, 2018

 Having increased storage space for food lets you position everything in a way that can be easily seen as well, saving you from having to find that one hidden ingredient at a crucial point in your cooking.
 Plus, if you have dogs or small children, a walk-in pantry can be gated off, keeping your food safe from rummaging paws or tiny hands.

 If you want to get creative with your cabinets, while also adding more storage space, consider adding additional cabinetry near the floor or higher up.
 Typical installation examples of higher cabinets include placing them above appliances like refrigerators or stoves.

 Depending on how much you need to store, it may also be useful to put a smaller row of cabinets above your standard cabinets for seldom-used items.
 In a similar fashion, sliding drawers can be placed below cabinets to further increase the available kitchen storage.
 This can also help you better organize kitchen cabinets.

 You can take kitchen storage to the next level with built-in shelving.
 If adding a cabinet doesn’t make sense for the space you’re planning, you can often take advantage of the space by adding shelves or building them into the space instead.
 This allows you to include even more storage space into your kitchen design without cluttering it up.

 4. Filling In Your Kitchen Island

 Many homeowners opt for islands with foot rails for a dining bar instead of storage space.
-Although these are convenient for cozy breakfasts, they don’t do much for storage.
+Although these types of kitchen islands are convenient for cozy breakfasts, they don’t do much for storage.
 Try going with a kitchen island with cupboard space and drawers instead.
-You can also opt for both and include the dining bar while also enjoying the benefits of extra storage!
-The additional space will come in handy, especially for things like coffee beans, dog food bags, and flour.

 5. Don’t Forget Accessories